-Priority Pass has been growing recently, adding many new sites to their network.
-You can search their lounge locations at their website or with the Priority Pass App.
+Priority Pass has been growing recently, adding many new sites to its network.
+You can search their lounge locations on their website or with the Priority Pass App.

 Some of these new partners are non-traditional for what was considered a “lounge” network.
 You can now use your card at Westward Whiskey at Portland Airport.
 “Cardholders and accompanying guests will receive US$28 off the final bill per person per visit, valid on any type of drink/tasting, excluding bottle sales and merchandise in a single transaction upon presentation of a valid card.”
-You can also dine at the Grain Store Cafe & Bar at London Gatwick Airport and “receive £15 off the final bill per person per visit valid on any type of meal and/or drinks in a single transaction upon presentation of a valid card.”
+Before the COVID shutdown, you could dine at the Grain Store Cafe & Bar at London Gatwick Airport and “receive £15 off the final bill per person per visit valid on any type of meal and/or drinks in a single transaction upon presentation of a valid card.”

 These restaurant locations are no longer part of your Priority Pass benefits through American Express.

-In Philadelphia, Atlanta, Charlotte and Dallas (DFW) airports, Priority Pass Select members now have access to the Minute Suites.
-“Cardholders receive 1-hour access to a suite per visit, each subsequent hour can be paid directly to Minute Suites at the discounted rate of US$28.00 (subject to availability).
+In Baltimore, Detroit, Philadelphia, Atlanta, Charlotte, Nashville, New York (LGA) and Dallas (DFW) airports, Priority Pass Select members now have access to the Minute Suites.
+“Cardholders receive 1-hour access to a suite per visit, each subsequent hour can be paid directly to Minute Suites at the discounted rate of US$34.00 (subject to availability).
 Suites are suitable for up to 4 persons.”

-These rooms are suitable for a nap (they have a day-bed that sleeps two), for relaxing (the TV in the room includes Netflix and DIRECTV access), or for work (you have access to the airport WiFi with your laptop or the computer in the room).
-As these rooms usually start at $42 an hour, getting 1 hour free and extra hours at $28 is a great deal.
+These rooms are suitable for a nap (they have a day-bed that sleeps two), relaxing (the TV in the room includes Netflix and DIRECTV access), or work (you have access to the airport Wi-Fi with your laptop or the computer in the room).
+As these rooms usually start at $48 an hour, getting 1 hour free and extra hours at $34 is a great deal.

-As with any program experiencing a massive increase in membership, some problems cropped up.
+As with any program experiencing a massive increase in membership, problems cropped up.
 The main issue was the overcrowding of lounges that welcomed Priority Pass members.
-Pre-COVID, some lounges limited the number of guests Priority Pass members could bring in with them and some Alaska lounges totally dropped out of the program.
+Lounges can limit the number of Priority Pass members allowed access and due to capacity limits, Alaska lounges totally dropped out of the program.

 We were able to get into the Wingtips Lounge at JFK with our Priority Pass card but by the time we left, this notice was by the entrance.

 At one time, I didn’t give a whole bunch of value to lounge access.
 It’s nice to have but not a necessity.
-Before COVID-19 stopped us from traveling, lounge access had become more important when we wanted to work at the airport (these posts don’t write themselves, you know).
-We appreciated a desk with some plugs and reliable internet to take up the time during a two-hour flight delay.
+With us writing for the website, lounge access has become more important when we want to work at the airport (these posts don’t write themselves, you know).
+We appreciate a desk with some plugs and reliable internet to take up the time during a two-hour flight delay.
 I don’t think I’d pay for Priority Pass membership, but I view it as an enjoyable perk of having certain credit cards.

 Want to comment on this post?
 Great!
 Read this first to help ensure it gets approved.